BanjoCam/banjocam.github.io/_drafts/2016-08-12-antifungals-in-uti.md

 ---
 title: "Antifungals in UTI"
+excerpt: "Echinocandins - last but not yeast?"
 category: Medicine
 tags:
-    Infectious Disease
+    - Infectious Disease
-    UTI
+    - UTI
-    Antifungal
+    - Antifungals
-    Echinocandins
+    - Echinocandins
 ---

-I am currently working on a proposal to switch our main formulary echinocandin to Micafungin for cost & simplicity purposes (no loading dose as compared to caspo), and as part of that am investingating the past few years of caspo use.
-I found a few cases of caspo being used for complicated UTI/kidney infections, but I am under a vague impression that there is little to no evidence for echinocandin use in UTI.
-Let's see.
+I am currently working on a proposal to switch our main formulary echinocandin to Micafungin for cost & simplicity purposes (no loading dose as compared to caspo), working on an "approved indications" for both meds.
+I'm under the impression that neither option is recommended for treatment of UTI, but I have never actually substantiated this.
+Let's see what we can find.

 ***
 [_Candida_ Urinary Tract Infections - Treatment](http://cid.oxfordjournals.org/content/52/suppl_6/S457.full)